-This is the first in a series of posts where johnmoore and I, former Starbucks marketers, offer our recommendations to the Starbucks leadership team.
+This is the first in a series of posts where johnmoore and I, both former Starbucks marketers, offer our recommendations to the Starbucks leadership team.
 Recommendations specifically designed to help Starbucks…“get back to the core and make the changes necessary to evoke the heritage, the tradition, and the passion that we all have for the true Starbucks experience.”

 Here is a portion of Howard’s email where he states his first challenge to the team… Loss of Theatre.